675 Credit Score to 699 Credit Score

 A score of 699 is considered “Good.”
 With a 699 credit score, getting a mortgage, vehicle loan, or personal loan is very simple.
 Because it is less hazardous, lenders prefer to work with consumers who have good credit.

 Remove any negative accounts, including collections, charge-offs, medical bills, bankruptcies, and so on.
 Remove as many unnecessary hard queries as possible.
 Reduce your revolving usage as much as possible.
-Make sure you have a proper mix of installment loans and revolving accounts on your credit report.
+Ensure you have a proper mix of installment loans and revolving accounts on your credit report.
 Finally, make sure you have at least two revolving accounts that are more than two years old.

-Does Filing Bankruptcy Help Your Credit?
+Will Filing Bankruptcy Help My Credit?

 When you file for bankruptcy, your credit score might be harmed almost immediately.
 In fact, when compared to foreclosure and other debt collection measures, many people believe bankruptcy to have the most negative influence on your credit score.
 However, no one knows how much credit harm particular events, such as bankruptcy, foreclosure, a short sale, or a deed in lieu of foreclosure, would cause.